Grant7777/.github/SECURITY.md

   * Step-by-step instructions to reproduce the issue
   * Proof-of-concept or exploit code (if possible)
   * Impact of the issue, including how an attacker might exploit the issue
+  * Anything else that isn't in this lists

-This information will help us triage your report more quickly.
+This information will help us _triage_ your report more quickly.

 ## Policy